rali-udem/reverb/README.md

 * Jonathan Berant <http://www.cs.tau.ac.il/~jonatha6>

-It is worth noting that the French version does not provide a confidence function for the produced triples.
+It is worth noting that the French version does not provide a confidence function for the triples produced.

 # How to Use